 “Good luck.”
 Faith bounded away with a new tail billowing behind her.

 “Wait!”
 Anihilato tried to inhale her, but that trick only worked in the confines of its caverns.
-“If you can grow more tails, give one to me!”
+“If you can grow more tails, then give one to me!”

 Faith rolled her eyes.
 “I’ll give my tails to whoever I want.
 Fuck you!
 Fuck off!”
 She flew into the sky.